ballardtj/ballardtj.github.io/_posts/2026-02-11-no-industry-immune-mental-health-gap.md

   }
 </style>

-📊 No Industry is Immune to the Mental Health Gap

 Last week I shared data showing a growing mental health gap in the workforce.
-Younger workers are reporting worse mental health than older workers, a trend which has been growing over the past decade (see link in comments below).
+Younger workers are reporting worse mental health than older workers, a trend which has been growing over the past decade.

 But is this gap consistent across industries, or is the overall trend driven by just a few sectors?